OPTHALLaR/HALLaR/README.md

 #### Output Format

-Hallar output the primal and dual solution as csv files.
+HALLaR output the primal and dual solution as csv files.
 Option `-p` provides a path for the output primal solution, and `-d` a path to the dual solution.
 The primal solution output is the lowrank factor $Y \in \mathbb{R}^{n \times r}$, such that $X = YY^\top$.
 The dual solution file contains one line where the first element is the dual of the trace constraint, while the remaining elements are the dual vector $p \in \mathbb{R}^m$.

 #### Settings